CloudTestDrive/autonomous-transaction-processing/workshops/autonomous-transaction-processing/LabGuide250Devcs-proj.md

-### Milestone 3:  Cloning your repository on your local machine
+### Step 3:  Cloning your repository on your local machine

 In order to easily update and upload files into your Developer repository, we will clone the newly created DevCS repository onto your machine.